Composite vs. Amalgam Fillings

 If you need to have a cavity filled, you may be wondering what the best materials option is.
 Dentistry has evolved over the years and

-While it often gets a bad rap, root canal treatment is actually an important treatment that can be done painlessly to save a tooth and avoid more invasive care.
-Root canal treatment is the go-to method for saving damaged or infected teeth, when decay or damage has reached the pulp, or inner tissue, of the tooth.
-It offers many patients a way to avoid extraction of such teeth and retain their natural teeth.
+While it often gets a bad rap, root canal therapy is actually an important treatment that can save a tooth and prevent the need for extractions and tooth replacements.
+Root canal treatment is the go-to method for saving damaged or infected teeth when decay or damage has reached the pulp, or inner tissue, of the tooth.
+This procedure can relieve chronic tooth pain, stabilize compromised teeth, and eliminate infections that could become medical emergencies.

 Root canal therapy is often performed when a tooth is badly damaged and causing a lot of pain and discomfort.
-The pulp is made up of mostly nerve tissue, and infection or inflammation there can cause a great deal of pain.
-Root canal patients leave our office in much less pain.
+The pulp chamber is made up of mostly nerve tissue, and infection or inflammation there can cause a great deal of pain.
+By removing the nerve and infection from a tooth, many people experience immediate relief.

-When a tooth is damaged enough to need a root canal, the only other option is a tooth extraction.
-This can cause problems of its own for the patient’s future dental health, and we recommend working to save the tooth through a root canal procedure instead.
+When a tooth is damaged enough to need a root canal procedure, the only other option is a tooth extraction.
+This can create a cascade of other issues leading to further damage and tooth loss.
+Whenever possible, we recommend working to save the tooth through root canal therapy instead.

 If you think you might have an infected or damaged tooth in need of a root canal, you should make a dental appointment to have it checked out.
 Some indicators that you may need a root canal or other dental work include:

-It’s also possible that a tooth infection or inflammation doesn’t result in these symptoms, but may be found during a routine check-up or other dental visit.
+It’s also possible that a tooth infection, nerve damage, or inflammation doesn’t result in these symptoms, but may be found during a routine check-up or other dental visit.

 Most teeth, even some severely damaged cases, can be saved with a careful root canal treatment.
 However, not all teeth can be saved.
 Sometimes the damage is too extensive.
 Dr. McCormick will evaluate your situation and tell you if you can have a root canal, or if a referral to an Endodontist would be the best course of action.